Bioconductor/BBS/README.md

 This script performs STAGE6:

-* STAGE6: [Linux only] Copy build products to OUTGOING folder for later transfer to the website by *biocadmin*.
+* STAGE6: [Linux only] Copy build products to OUTGOING folder for later transfer to the website by *biocpush*.

 ##### BBS-make-STATUS_DB.py